-THE CURRENT STATE OF CONSUMER TRUST IN TRAVEL AND HOSPITALITY BRANDS
+THE CURRENT STATE OF CONSUMER TRUST IN TECH

-Extent to which trust is a factor in deciding to purchase from a brand
+Extent to which trust is a factor when purchasing from or using the following companies

 There aren’t notable differences by users or generation on just how important trust is when considering purchasing or using from social media platforms or tech product companies.
 Trust is a huge factor for both, among all consumers.